zemasoft/clangformat-cmake/README.md

 Requirements
 ============

-The module requires CMake 2.8 or higher and any version of clang-format.
+The module requires CMake 3.0 and some version of clang-format.

 Usage
 =====